-Your basic algorithm outline should look somewhat like this (this is a suggested outline, feel free to modify to your needs):
+Your basic algorithm outline should look like this:

-- 1. In VPL: Check front distance sensor which will return either true or false - In your C# service: Check whether you have reached the goal: if your current robot's location is (3,3) then reverse the problem, setting field (0,0) to be the new goal. - 3.
-In your C# service: update your internal map structure using the distance sensor result - 4.
-In your C# service: run your grid-based path planning algorithm (preferably A-Star, or pure Breadth First search) - 5.
+- In VPL: Check front distance sensor which will return either true or false - 2.
+In your C# service: Check whether you have reached the goal: if your current robot's location is (3,3) then reverse the problem, setting field (0,0) to be the new goal. - 3.
+In your C# service: update your internal map structure using the distance sensor result

+- 4. In your C# service: run your grid-based path planning algorithm (preferably A-Star, or pure Breadth First search) - 5.
 In your C# service: if your plan says to move in the direction you are currently oriented, return a "move forward one grid-cell" to VPL.
 If your plan says to move into a direction you are currently not oriented, return a "rotate left 90 degrees" or "rotate right 90 degrees" to VPL.
 Update your internal state in C# accordingly. - 6.
 In VPL: execute the move (either turn or move forward) - 7.
 In VPL: wait for "Ok" signal from user.
 You should use a dialog for this.
 Additionally, it is a good idea to also display your current internal state (which grid-cell and orientation) that your C# service returned.
 This allows you to manually re-align your robot to the center of the grid-cell and to re-orient it in case it went a bit sideways due to dead-reckoning.
-Once re-aligned, the user can hit "ok" and you go back to step 1.
+Once re-aligned, the user can hit "ok" and you go back to step 1. - 8.
+You should print out the pairs of cells that have walls in between them, as well as the final path that you generated.

 Inside your C# code you should keep track of your domain.
-You should have some sort of datastructure/array that models the cells and walls in your world.
+You should have some sort of data-structure/array that models the cells and walls in your world.
 You should furthermore keep track of your current cell and orientation (NSWE), as well as the goal.